sparkida/grunt-server-monitor/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+- v3.0.0 - completely rebuilt, more effiicient signaling, error handling, and can restart with "r"
 - v0.2.2 - added options to give full control over script at startup
 - v0.2.0 - stable